-Yes, all our systems have been developed for use with the most arduous of conditions in mind, however if you are looking for a high performance road system, this may be possible.
+Yes, all our systems have been developed for use with the energy demands of the most arduous of conditions in mind.

-Yes, this is a key advantage of doing this; also making the system more efficient for example by minimising cable lengths.
+Yes, this is a key advantage of doing this; also energy efficiency by minimising cable lengths.

 As long as the cells are available, then they can be packaged and controlled via the battery management system (BMS).

 Yes, we also design energy recovery systems.

 For example Zytek was nominated by Honda to develop a system which would be used in GT racing for many years.

 The system was developed to be easily fitted to existing motorsport gearboxes, to allow the benefits of the system to be easily quantified on existing platforms.
 It was the first hybrid system championship win outside of Formula 1.

 Yes, in the case of thermal systems, close co-operation with the turbocharger supplier will be necessary.